ChenZhao44/ChenZhao44.github.io/_posts/2020-08-27-ZXCalculus.jl.md

 There is still something to be polished.
 * Finding a better simplification strategy to get lower T-counts.
-* Fully support of visualization of the `ZXGraph` (the plotting script may fail on some `ZXgraph` with phase gadgets)
+* Fully support of visualization of the `ZXGfulraph` (the plotting script may fail on some `ZXgraph` with phase gadgets)
+* Converting ZX-diagrams to tensor networks

 Also, I will keep working on `YaoLang.jl` with Roger Luo to support more circuit simplification methods (template matching methods, Quon based methods, etc.).